andreluizbvs/andreluizbvs/README.md

 # Hi!

 I'm André, I have some experience with Computer Vision, Machine Learning and AI Projects in general.
-I hold a PhD in Computer Science focused on image-based defect inspection in multiple environments.
+I have a PhD in Computer Science focused on image-based defect inspection in multiple environments (published in WACV, CVPRW and NeurIPSW).

 My current job is as an AI Project Lead @ Revelo, mainly involving data delivery for LLM training for Big Tech.
 In the past I've worked as (most recent to oldest):